Clair Obscur: Expedition 33

-Clair Obscur: Expedition 33 (Note: Clair obscur is the French translation of the Italian word chiaroscuro, an art style that emphasises the differences between light and dark.) is a 2025 role-playing video game developed by Sandfall Interactive and published by Kepler Interactive.
-Taking place in a dark fantasy Belle Époque setting, the game follows the volunteers of Expedition 33 as they set out to destroy the Paintress, a being causing the yearly Gommage, which erases those at or above an ever-decreasing age.
-In the game, the player controls a party of characters from a third-person perspective, exploring areas and engaging in combat.
-Coupled with its turn-based mechanics are real-time aspects such as quick time events and timed actions in combat.
+Clair Obscur: Expedition 33 (Note: Clair obscur is the French translation of the Italian word chiaroscuro, an art style that emphasises the differences between light and dark.) is a 2025 role-playing video game developed by French studio Sandfall Interactive and published by Kepler Interactive.
+Set in a dark fantasy Belle Époque-inspired universe, the game follows the members of Expedition 33 as they set out to destroy the Paintress, a mysterious entity causing the yearly "Gommage", which results in those at or above an ever-decreasing age being erased from existence.
+In Expedition 33, the player controls a party of characters from a third-person perspective, exploring areas and engaging in combat.
+Its turn-based mechanics feature real-time aspects such as quick time events and timed actions in combat.

-The project originated in 2019 with Guillaume Broche, a Ubisoft employee; Broche would leave the company the following year during the COVID-19 pandemic to form Sandfall by reaching out to friends and contacts, steadily establishing a 30-person core team whose endeavor would come to be supported by various production partners.
-Inspired by Japanese RPGs that shaped their youth such as the Final Fantasy and Persona series, the developers at Sandfall sought to create a high-fidelity turn-based role-playing game, which they felt was neglected by AAA studios.
+The project originated in 2019 as Guillaume Broche, a Ubisoft employee who left the company in 2020 during the COVID-19 pandemic to form Sandfall Interactive with friends and contacts, began steadily establishing a core team of 30 developers that came to be supported by various production partners.
+Inspired by Japanese RPGs that shaped their youth, such as the Final Fantasy and Persona series, the developers at Sandfall sought to create a high-fidelity turn-based role-playing game, a genre they felt AAA studios had neglected.
 Development began with Unreal Engine 4 and later switched to Unreal Engine 5, providing rendering improvements.

-Clair Obscur: Expedition 33 was released for PlayStation 5, Windows and Xbox Series X/S on 24 April 2025, as well as available from day one on Xbox Game Pass.
-It received universal acclaim from critics for its story, art direction, original soundtrack, gameplay and voice acting.
-By October 2025, the game had sold over 5 million units.
-It became the most nominated game of all time at The Game Awards that year, having received 12 nominations across 10 categories.
-It received the Game of the Year with 5 other awards and Studio of the Year from 2025 Golden Joystick Awards, tied with Baldur's Gate 3 as the most awards in the event's history, and the most awards as the debut game in the event's history.